EricMFink/CauseLawyering/_pages/information.md

 ### Class Discussion

 Each student will be the lead discussant for one class session during the term.
-This will include (1) a short (2-3 pages) memo on the topic and assigned reading, and (2) questions for discussion.
+This will include a short (2-3 pages) memo summarizing the assigned reading and suggesting questions for discussion.

-You should send a copy of your memo and questions to me at least 24 hours in advance, and I will share these with the rest of the class.
-I will circulate a sign-up sheet on the first day of class for you to choose which session you wish to lead.
+You should a copy of your memo to me by email, no later than 9:00 am on the day of class. at least 24 hours in advance.
+I will share the memo with the rest of the class.

 ### Paper & Presentation